learn-co-curriculum/spring-mod-2-security-introduction/README.md

 Let's look at how to implement both Authentication (AuthN) and Authorization (AuthZ).

-## Create a Spring Security Project
+## Code Along: Create a Spring Security Project

 Let's create a new Spring project to demonstrate the Spring security features.